 While in Waco, Doug covered the 2000 Presidential election from Crawford, Texas.
 After the election, he secured the very first one-on-one interview with eventual President George W. Bush.
 He later served as emcee of the Crawford Presidential Inauguration which was attended by both President Bush and first lady Laura Bush.

-In Oklahoma City, Doug was an anchor and feature reporter for the KWTV morning show and enjoyed storm chasing for the station's weather department.
-Doug volunteered time with numerous non-profits throughout Oklahoma.
+In Oklahoma City, Doug was an anchor and feature reporter for the KWTV morning show.
+He volunteered time with numerous non-profits throughout Oklahoma.
 One of his favorites, which he still participates in every year, is an annual baseball game fundraiser hosted by actor Mark Harmon from the CBS hit show NCIS.
 Former Major League baseball greats Rick Sutcliffe and Wally Joiner also participate.

 Doug also worked as a radio host and talk show host in Beaumont and at Shreveport's K94.5 and News Talk 710 KEEL.